Good and Bad Passwords How-To

 been about 25 times faster than my 2001 numbers based on data from 2000,

 rather than merely 10 times faster.
-This time, late May 2012, I'm using
+In late May 2012, I used

-Moore's law only and applying it to data from 2000.
+Moore's law only and applied it to data from 2000.
 Allowing for doubling

 reasonable number for a fast desktop - one with a fast Intel i7 or top